Kate Nicholl: Early life

 Nicholl was born in Marondera, Zimbabwe.
 Her father comes from County Down and her mother Helen comes from South Africa, where her family was involved in anti-Apartheid activism.
 They left Zimbabwe in 2000 when Kate was 12 after violence broke out, moving to Belfast.
 She studied at Methodist College Belfast, and worked as an advisor to the Alliance Party's Anna Lo.

 Political career

 Early career (2014–2021)

-Nicholl ran as one of two Alliance Party candidates, alongside Andrew Muir, for the constituency of Hollywood and Clandeboye in the North Down and Ards Borough Council, as a part of the 2014 local elections.
+Nicholl ran as one of two Alliance Party candidates, alongside Andrew Muir, for the constituency of Holywood and Clandeboye in the North Down and Ards Borough Council, as a part of the 2014 local elections.
 She placed sixth; missing out on the fifth seat by just under 200 votes to the DUP's Jennifer Gilmore.

 On 3 June 2016, Nicholl was co-opted onto Belfast City Council to fill the vacant position left after Paula Bradshaw of the Alliance Party was elected to the Northern Ireland Assembly in May 2016 to represent Belfast South.
 In May 2019, she was elected outright, topping the poll in the Balmoral constituency.